Working

 However, the Greater Swiss Mountain Dog’s numbers soon began to dwindle until a man called Franz Schertenlieb gathered enough to set up a breeding program.

-The Greater Swiss Mountain dog is a natural family dog renowned for how well they take to being a family companion.
+The Greater Swiss Mountain dog is a natural family dog renowned for how well they take to be a family companion.

 They are confident but reserved dogs, and while they are great for guarding your home, they don’t suffer from ‘small dog syndrome’.
 They are confident enough to accept new people without any undesirable posturing.